Scakah/PCs/enclave/georg_zuse.md

 - _Headphones_: Pair of headphones that can immitate and project artificial sounds Georg is familiar with up to a low distance.

+- 1803 Revival Edition: Futuristic Revolver with many bells amd whistles trimmed of for a "retro" feel

 ## Perks

 - Quasar: as the user collects mass, beams of plasma may be shot out of his body